-(e) Review of material transactions: The internal auditor did not review the material transactions, as the term is defined in section 5(f) of the Fourth Schedule to the Regulations, which the Company executed during the reporting period, including the process of their approval.
+- (e) Review of material transactions: The internal auditor did not review the material transactions, as the term is defined in section 5(f) of the Fourth Schedule to the Regulations, which the Company executed during the reporting period, including the process of their approval. - (f) All documents and information requested by the internal auditor, including with respect to operations of subsidiaries, are provided to him as stipulated by section 9 of the Internal Audit Law, and he is allowed free access to such information, including continuous, unmediated access to Company information systems, including financial data. - (g) Below are the dates on which a written report on the internal auditor's findings was submitted to the Chairman of the Board of Directors and the Chairman of the Audit Committee, and the dates on which a discussion was held on the reports by the Audit Committee and/or Board of Directors of the Company:

-- (f) All documents and information requested by the internal auditor, including with respect to operations of subsidiaries, are provided to him as stipulated by section 9 of the Internal Audit Law, and he is allowed free access to such information, including continuous, unmediated access to Company information systems, including financial data. - (g) Below are the dates on which a written report on the internal auditor's findings was submitted to the Chairman of the Board of Directors and the Chairman of the Audit Committee, and the dates on which a discussion was held on the reports by the Audit Committee and/or Board of Directors of the Company:
+Issue 2024 reports 2023 reports Report subjects Sales and marketing Risk survey of the Company operations Date of discussion by Audit Committee March 16,2025 March 12, 2024 Date of discussion by Board of Directors March 19, 2025 March 19, 2024

-Issue 2023 reports 2022 reports Report subjects Risk survey of the operations of the Company Transactions with related parties Financial management Date of discussion by Audit Committee March 12, 2024 March 26, 2023 Date of discussion by Board of Directors March 19, 2024 March 27, 2023
+(h) The Board of Directors believes that the scope, nature and continuity of the activity and work plan of the Company's internal auditor are reasonable, considering the size of the Company, its organizational structure and the nature and scope of its business activities, and that they allow for the fulfillment of the objectives of the internal audit.

-- (h) The Board of Directors believes that the scope, nature and continuity of the activity and work plan of the Company's internal auditor are reasonable, considering the size of the Company, its organizational structure and the nature and scope of its business activities, and that they allow for the fulfillment of the objectives of the internal audit. - (i) The internal auditor's fee for services rendered for 2023 amounted to approximately NIS 24 thousand.
+(i) The internal auditor's fee for services rendered for 2024 amounted to approximately NIS 24 thousand.
 The internal auditor is paid an hourly rate of NIS 200.
 In the Board of Directors' opinion, the remuneration of the internal auditor does not influence his professional judgment, considering, inter alia, the Board of Directors' impression of the manner in which he performs the internal audit work at the Company, the level of detail, accuracy and depth of the audit findings submitted by him to date, as well as the amount of his overall income relative to his fee as the Company's internal auditor, to the best of the Company's knowledge.

-2.10.2 Directors with Accounting and Financial Skills
+5.2 Directors with Accounting and Financial Skills